berylliumsec/nebula/README.md

 ## Why nebula?

 - Effortless Tool Usage with Natural Language: No need to remember intricate commands or switches for various tools.
-With Nebula, you can seamlessly communicate your intent, whether it's initiating an Nmap scan or any other task.
+With Nebula, you can seamlessly communicate your intent, whether it's initiating an NMAP scan or any other task.
 Let Nebula translate your natural language into precise tool commands.

 - Direct Command Line Access: Execute suggested commands without having to copy and paste.

-- Smart Analysis of Tool Outputs: Whether it's the open ports from an Nmap scan or results from other tools, Nebula provides tailored suggestions to further investigate and identify potential vulnerabilities.
+- Smart Analysis of Tool Outputs: Whether it's the open ports from an NMAP scan or results from other tools, Nebula provides tailored suggestions to further investigate and identify potential vulnerabilities.

 **Disclaimer**: Only NMAP is currently supported for smart analysis of tool output.